 The American Austrian Foundation awards fellowships to outstanding American and Austrian medical residents to participate in the Andlinger Residency Exchange Fellowship Program.
 The Fellowship Program bears the name of Mr. Gerhard R. Andlinger, a successful American businessman with Austrian roots and a trustee of the AAF.
 Mr.

 ACLS continues to be the leading private institution supporting scholars in the humanities and related social sciences at the doctoral and postdoctoral levels.
 Grants and fellowships are available for postdoctoral research in the humanities and humanities-related social sciences internationally.

 For more than 50 years, the American Institute of Indian Studies has provided funding to pre- and post-doctoral scholars and artists in pursuit of knowledge about India. * Junior Fellowships are for graduate students conducting research for their doctoral dissertations in India. * Senior Long- and Short-term Fellowships are for those holding the PhD degree.

 Over the course of five decades, ARCE’s fellowship program has benefited more than 650 scholars, whose research interests span the diversity of Egypt’s periods and cultures.

-ARIT directly supports and administers a variety of programs of fellowships for scholarly research and for language study in Turkey.
-Programs for scholars and graduate students based in the U.S. and Canada include the ARIT, Kenan T. Erim, National Endowment for the Humanities Felllowship programs, and the ARIT-Princeton Summer Language Program at Bogazici University in Istanbul.
+ARIT supports and administers programs of fellowships for scholarly research and for Turkish language study.
+Programs for scholars and graduate students based in the U.S. and Canada include the ARIT, the ARIT National Endowment for the Humanities Fellowship programs, and the ARIT Summer Language Program at Boğazici University in Istanbul.